-The first marine reserve to be set up in the Bay of Ranobe was the ‘Massif des Roses’ (Rose Garden).
+The first established marine reserve in the Bay of Ranobe was the ‘Massif des Roses’ (Rose Garden).
 It became legally protected in 2007 and is one of the first community-managed marine reserves in Madagascar.
 This was achieved when ReefDoctor brought together the local fishing communities of the bay to form a marine conservation and management organisation, known as FI.MI.HA.RA.
-After the first year of operation ticket sales for the Rose Garden generated FI.MI.HA.RA a net profit of ~ £600 which was distributed among the villages in the bay for use in small development projects.
-After four years of successful management, this marine reserve now generates a profit of around £4,000 for the local fishing community.
-In December 2008, following the success of the Rose Garden, ReefDoctor coordinated FI.MI.HA.RA to successfully implement another community managed reserve, Ankarajelita.
+The proceeds from Rose Garden tourist ticket sales generate a profit to run FI.MI.HA.RA operations and for distribution among the villages in the Bay for use in small development projects.
+Following the success of the Rose Garden, in December 2008 ReefDoctor coordinated FI.MI.HA.RA to successfully implement another community managed reserve, Ankarajelita.
 These two reserves are regularly monitored by ReefDoctor’s science team in order to assess the effectiveness of this level of protection on the marine environment and its resources.

-At present much of the income for local communities comes from fishing, with alternative marine-based activities playing only a small role in income generation.
-While there is the potential for tourism income, much of the current income is restricted to local hotels and dive centers that are generally run by overseas nationals or people not from the local area.
-Although this may provide some jobs in the area, these are often not ‘vezo’ jobs as they do not involve the sea.
+At present, the livelihoods of the local communities are mainly based on fishing, with alternative marine-based activities playing only a small role in income generation.
+A transition from over-exploited capture fisheries to more sustainable marine-based livelihoods is desperately required to safeguard the biodiversity of the region and to alleviate poverty within the local communities.
 ReefDoctor’s alternative marine-based livelihoods scheme explores the income opportunities represented by tourism and other new marine industries as a means of relieving fishing pressure off the reefs and supporting community development.
-At present this programme of work has centered on two new areas of possible income generation from the marine environment: the creation of marine reserves that can be used to help generate income for the village and language and basic science training to improve local pirogue owners’ ability to act as marine guides for tourists in these areas.
+ReefDoctor currently focuses on three key areas of alternative income generation from the marine environment: seaweed aquaculture, sea cucumber aquaculture, and the provision of language and basic science training to improve the ability of local pirogue owners to act as marine guides for tourists in the marine reserves.